igordanchenko/react-photo-album/README.md

 ## Overview

-- **Built for React**: works with React 17 and 16.8.0+
+- **Built for React:** works with React 17 and 16.8.0+
-- **SSR friendly**: produces server-side rendered markup that looks pixel perfect on the client.
+- **SSR friendly:** produces server-side rendered markup that looks pixel perfect on the client even before hydration.
-- **Feature packed**: supports 3 layout options (rows, columns and masonry), responsive images, custom data attributes and is fully customizable.
+- **Feature packed:** supports 3 layout options (rows, columns and masonry), responsive images, custom data attributes and is fully customizable.
-- **Performance**: it was built with performance in mind in order to support large photo albums and silky smooth layout adjustments.
+- **Performance:** it was built with performance in mind in order to support large photo albums and silky smooth layout adjustments.

 ## Examples